davidfreina/PSDS2020W/H07/INFORMATIONS.md

 it should be really easy in comparison to upload zip-Files which then have to be used as layers somehow.

+We switch for extract_frames and analyze_frames from node.js to python because the OpenCV implementation for node.js was really unusable for us.
+We tried several node.js packages and the official usage tutorial from the OpenCV documentation but we failed with every approach.
+After trying for half a day we decided to switch to python.

 ## Functions

 ### video_links